Skip to content

 The company can dynamically grow or shrink through several mechanisms:

-• Auto-scale -- The HR agent detects workload increases and proposes new hires
+• Auto-scale: the HR agent detects workload increases and proposes new hires

-• Manual scale -- A human adds or removes agents via config or UI
+• Manual scale: a human adds or removes agents via config or UI

-• Budget-driven -- The CFO agent caps headcount based on budget constraints
+• Budget-driven: the CFO agent caps headcount based on budget constraints

 Template System